-- There were over 50 people spread across these companies who could be involved at some point.
+There were over 50 people spread across these companies who could get involved at some point.

-- Of those systems, only 2 or 3 actually talked to each other, the rest operating in its own silo.
+Of those systems, only two or three shared data, the rest operating in its own silo.

-And the above doesn’t even represent a true end-to-end supply chain because it doesn’t include what takes place before the purchase order is placed, or what happens to that product once it has reached the first warehouse stop at destination.
+However, the above doesn’t even represent a true end-to-end supply chain because it doesn’t include what takes place before the purchase order gets placed, or what happens to that product once it has reached the first warehouse stop at destination.

-200 points, 50 people and 12 systems where data is being passed around manually, often days after it was generated.
-Add in the risk of external disruption factors such as the weather, and you can see the challenge companies face in trying to move from product-centric, to customer-centric.
+Imagine, 200 points, 50 people and 12 systems where data is getting passed around manually, often several days after generation.
+Add in the risk of external disruption factors such as the weather, and you can see the challenge companies face in trying to move from product-centric to customer-centric.

-I’m sure this may sound familiar to what many of you have previously have wrestled, or are currently wrestling with in your business.
+I’m sure this may sound familiar to what many of you have previously have wrestled, or are currently grappling with in your business.

-That’s where Gravity comes into play.
-In the above scenario, we become the 13th and most important system.
-We are the platform that can bring all the other systems together so that they talk to each other, or replace those no longer needed.
-And indeed, if a system doesn't already exist, we fill that gap.
+That’s where Gravity Supply Chain Solutions comes into play.
+In the above scenario, we become the thirteenth and most important system.
+We are the platform that can bring all the other systems together so that they talk to each other, or replace those no longer needed, and indeed, if a system doesn't already exist, we fill that gap.

-4 Ways Gravity Removes Friction Points in Your Supply Chain
+Four Ways Gravity Supply Chain Removes Friction Points In Your Supply Chain

 Once we do that, we remove friction in four key areas:

-For us real time doesn’t necessarily mean knowing what is happening today, it's more about taking that and using it to know what is going to happen in the future.
+For us real time doesn’t necessarily mean knowing what is happening today, it's more about taking that and using it to understand what is going to happen in the future.

 Most supply chains operate in data silos.
-Take a vessel for example: it arrives at a port and somewhere, somebody with product on it receives an email.
+Take a vessel, for example, it arrives at a port and somewhere, somebody with a product on it receives an email.
 That email is then passed on and on and eventually ends up in a spreadsheet, or keyed into a system.
 That can take days.
 And if that vessel arrives late, somebody somewhere tries to work out what that means.

-That’s what we believe real time visibility in the supply chain means – cutting out all those manual processes and friction points and getting the data direct so our users can use it, with the net result being that the supply chain becomes quicker and more agile.
+That’s what we believe real time visibility in the supply chain means; cutting out all those manual processes and friction points and getting the data directly to our users so they can make use of it, with the net result being that the supply chain becomes quicker and more agile.

-By having everybody on one common platform and removing the need to extract data from one system, email it to somebody else, and then have that person simply key it into another system, our users can focus on adding value to their business rather than their inbox.
+By having everybody on one common platform, and removing the need to extract data from one system, email it to somebody else, and then have that person key it into another system, our users can focus on adding value to their business rather than their inbox.

-Our focus on a clean, simple, intuitive user experience allied with our real-time data capture predictive analytics capability gives a user the information they need in order to react to demand, or plan with a more informed and reliable sense of what’s going to happen in the future.
+Our focus on a clean, simple, intuitive user experience allied with our predictive analytics capability gives a user the information they need to react to demand or plan with a more informed and reliable sense of what’s going to happen in the future.

 |Gravity User Interface|